Ranger-Git-2/hello-world2/README.md

-hello world, this is a test of pushing more than one file at once
+hello, this is just another test